r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 libraries).
 The repositories shown have docker scripts to ensure that the exact versions used are recorded and the process is reproducible from scratch.
 Also, MXE uses backup download locations for software libraries.
-However, in case of interest in fully reproducing the builds, it is adviced to do that rather soon, when the external software will most likely still be downloadable, and keep copies for later use.
+However, in case of interest in fully reproducing the builds, it is advised to do that rather soon, when the external software will most likely still be downloadable, and keep copies for later use.